 Aerial surveillance has traditionally been the main feed of information from the field during a spill response.
-This 'eye in the sky' remains central to situational awareness, however as technology improves our surveillance capability is evolving to meet the ever growing demand for timely and accurate information.
-Surveillance, or 'close observation' provides the all-important validation of response strategy and verification of predicated outcomes.
+This 'eye in the sky' remains central to situational awareness, however as technology improves our surveillance capability is evolving to meet the ever-growing demand for timely and accurate information.
+Surveillance or 'close observation' provides the all-important validation of response strategy and verification of predicted outcomes.

 Oil spill modelling is increasingly relied upon as a strategic planning tool during response and preparedness, which can help inform effective response alongside the real-time feed from surveillance.